XShan357/Data_Extraction_Tool/README.md

 # Data_Extraction_Tool
 Extract data you desired from selected files and combine into a new sheet

 ## Business Problem
-As a former PwC Risk Consultant, I frequently faced the challenge of consolidating data from multiple Excel files.
+As a former Risk Consultant, I frequently faced the challenge of consolidating data from multiple Excel files.
 This manual process took 2-3 days each month and was prone to errors.

 ## Solution
 This VBA tool automates the extraction of specific KPIs from multiple Excel files into a standardized format, reducing processing time from days to minutes.